Back to top

 - low total cholesterol

-- low level of LDL cholesterol
+- low level of non-HDL cholesterol

-- high level of HDL cholesterol
+- a moderately high level of HDL cholesterol

-Here is a general guide to cholesterol levels in healthy adults:
+Here’s a general guide to cholesterol levels in healthy adults:

 - total cholesterol (TC): 5mmol/L or below